Clinical data publication

-Regulation (EU) No. 536/2014 on clinical trials on human medicines (the 'Clinical Trial Regulation') provides a legal basis for the release of clinical trial results conducted in the European Union (EU) and authorised under this regulation.
-It enters into force in 2018.
+Regulation (EU) No. 536/2014 on clinical trials on human medicines (the 'Clinical Trials Regulation') provides a legal basis for the release of clinical trial results conducted in the European Union (EU) and authorised under this Regulation.
+It entered into application on 31 January 2022.

-The table below compares EMA's policy on the publication of clinical data with the Clinical Trial Regulation in terms of their scope and information published.
+The table below compares EMA's policy on the publication of clinical data with the Clinical Trials Regulation in terms of their scope and information published.

 |Clinical data publication policy||Clinical Trial Regulation|